hassancs91/SimplerML/docs/chapter-one/thousands-of-conditions.md

 It’s the same with our weights - as we add more conditions, simply guessing becomes almost impossible.

-## Better Approach
+### Better Approach

-**Luckily**, machine learning doesn't rely on guesswork.
+Luckily, machine learning doesn't rely on guesswork.

 Instead, it uses awesome algorithms to find those 'hidden' weights and patterns all by itself.

- In the next chapters, we're going to figure out how these algorithms work, one step at a time.
-We'll break them down to make sure we understand exactly what's going on.
+In the next chapters, we'll see how these algorithms work, one step at a time, breaking them down to ensure we understand exactly what's going on.

-And by the end, you'll be able to use them to build super powerful machine learning models of your own!
+By the end, you will be able to use them to build your own super-powerful machine-learning models!

-Can't wait to see what you create.
+I can't wait to see what you create.
 See you in the next chapter!